Beauport—Limoilou

-Beauport—Limoilou is a federal electoral district in Quebec City, Quebec, Canada, that has been represented in the House of Commons of Canada since 2004.
+Beauport—Limoilou is a federal electoral district in Quebec City, Quebec, Canada, that has been represented in the House of Commons of Canada by Liberal Party of Canada MP Steeve Lavoie since 2025.

 The riding was created in 2003 as "Beauport" from parts of Beauport—Montmorency—Côte-de-Beaupré—Île-d'Orléans, Quebec and Quebec East ridings.
 It was renamed "Beauport—Limoilou" after the 2004 election.

 Geography

 The riding, in the Quebec region of Capitale-Nationale, consists of the eastern part of Quebec City, namely the boroughs of Limoilou and most of Beauport.

 The neighbouring ridings are Québec, Charlesbourg—Haute-Saint-Charles, Portneuf—Jacques-Cartier, Montmorency—Charlevoix—Haute-Côte-Nord, and Lévis—Bellechasse.

 This riding lost territory to Beauport—Côte-de-Beaupré—Île d'Orléans—Charlevoix and gained territory from Montmorency—Charlevoix—Haute-Côte-Nord during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the Chutes-Montmorency neighbourhood was united into the riding, taking in parts from Beauport—Côte-de-Beaupré—Île d'Orléans—Charlevoix.
+It also gained territory from Charlesbourg—Haute-Saint-Charles south of a line that follows Rue de Chamonix, 10e Av.
+East, and Boul.
+Louix-XIV; and an additional territory south of a line that follows 41e Rue West, to Boul.
+Henri-Bourassa to Autoroute 40.